 North Carolina is rated as one of the top diving destinations in North America by Scuba Diving magazine, making our coast the perfect place to learn to dive.
-No experience is necessary as a professional team of Dive Masters will train you from start to finish.
-After a week of caring for sea turtles, scuba diving gives you the opportunity to see their world up close.
-Scuba diving is an incredible skill for those interested in a career in marine science.
+No experience is necessary as a professional team of Dive Professionals will train you from start to finish.
+Scuba diving gives you the opportunity to see the marine world up close and is an incredible skill for those interested in a career in marine science.
 Join teens from all over the world on an adventure that will open your eyes to a new incredible marine biology view of our amazing oceans!

 Escape to the vibrant world below the warm, clear waters of the Atlantic.
 Whether you were born and raised along the coast or have spent your life inland, the Sea Turtle Open Water SCUBA Camp is for any teen drawn to what lies beneath the ocean’s shifting surface.
-You will be trained by some of the best divers on the East Coast and by the end of the program, you will receive your SCUBA certification from the National Association of Underwater Instructors (NAUI).
+You will be trained by some of the best divers on the East Coast and by the end of the program, you will receive your open water SCUBA certification.
 Get a close-up look at the rays, tropical fish, corals, algae and other aquatic wildlife found in the waters off Wrightsville Beach, North Carolina.
-You will explore the sunken Hyde and Markham Ships during your checkout dive.
-When you’re not spending time at the Sea Turtle Hospital, you’ll be on your way to becoming a NAUI certified diver!

-This adventure is designed for anyone passionate about sea turtles and the marine environment ages 13 – 17.
+This adventure is designed for anyone passionate about the marine environment ages 13 – 17.
 SCUBA diving is not only a lifelong passion for so many ocean enthusiasts – it is a door-opening necessity to the world of marine biology research.

 - Take a guided marine biology tour of the North Carolina Aquarium

-- Spend time earning your NAUI SCUBA certification
+- Spend time earning your open water SCUBA certification

 - Attend academic training sessions where you will develop a knowledge base about scuba diving and the diving environment

-- Explore the Hyde and Markham ships in warm, crystal clear waters
+- Explore the underwater world in warm, crystal clear waters

 - Swim with a wide variety of marine life such as rays, sea turtles, dolphins, tropical fish, and coral

-- Earn fifteen hours of community service credit
+- Earn twenty hours of community service credit

-Camp tuition includes: lodging in air conditioned cabins at the KOA campground in Wilmington, all meals from dinner on the first day to lunch on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Hospital donation, Sea Turtle Camp t-shirt and memorable group photo.
+Camp tuition includes: lodging, all meals from dinner on the first day to lunch on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Hospital donation, Sea Turtle Camp t-shirt and memorable group photo.
 Campers are responsible for round trip airfare to ILM or transportation to Wilmington and additional money for snacks or souvenirs.